-The Clean Cooking Alliance works with a global network of partners to build an inclusive industry that makes clean cooking accessible to the three billion ALLIANCE people who live each day without it.
+CLEAN COOKING an inclusive industry that makes clean cooking accessible to the three billion people who live each day without it.
 Established in 2010, CCA is driving consumer demand, mobilizing investment to build a pipeline of scalable businesses, and fostering an enabling environment that allows the sector to thrive.
 Clean cooking transforms lives by improving health, protecting the climate and the environment, empowering women, and helping consumers save time and money.
 The production of this report was led by Lindsay Umalla with oversight from Feisal Hussain and review by Ronan Ferguson.